JA quotes and intro

 ~ Hurst ~

-(language mostly unintelligible and the rest not suitable for gently-bred audiences under 102)
+(language mostly unintelligible and the rest not suitable for gently-bred audiences under the age of 102)

 Next